notapatch/curriculum/ruby_on_rails/forms_and_authentication/sessions_cookies_authentication.md

   <% end %>
 ~~~

-### Controller filters
+### Controller actions

-Before we talk about authentication, we need to cover controller filters.
-The idea of these filters is to run some code in your controller at very specific times, for instance before any other code has been run.
+Before we talk about authentication, we need to cover controller actions.
+The idea of these actions is to run some code in your controller at very specific times, for instance before any other code has been run.
 That's important because, if a user is requesting to run an action they haven't been authorized for, you need to nip that request in the bud and send back the appropriate error/redirect before they're able to do anything else.
 You're basically "filtering out" unauthorized requests.

-<span id="login-check">We do this through the use of a "before filter", which takes the name of the method we want to run:</span>
+<span id="login-check">We do this through the use of a "before action", which takes the name of the method we want to run:</span>

 ~~~ruby
   # app/controllers/users_controller